Andrew Jacked: Profile

 Obiekea is known in the sport for his aesthetic physique which stands out from the larger and blockier mass physiques that have traditionally dominated the sport since the 1990s.
 At 6'2" and 290 lbs in the off season, he stands taller than most competitors, yet has chosen to present a more aesthetic look which he often presented through well choreographed posing routines that reminded many of the late Cedric McMillan as well as the bodybuilders from the 1980s—a distinct contrast to heavyweight bodybuilders like Ronnie Coleman or Big Ramy Obiekea credits his relatively small waistline to dietary restrictions and food intolerances that limit him to about four meals and a shake per day.

 Personal life

 Andrew Jacked currently resides in Dubai, training at Binous Gym.
-As of 2023, he now resides in the Los Angeles area in the offseason, training with Chris Lewis, former trainer to Shawn Rhoden, in Redondo Beach, California.
+As of 2026, he now resides in the Tampa Bay area during pre-contest for his North American shows, training with Kamal El-Gargni, former Libyan-British bodybuilder.